 Respect Their Habitat: Great white sharks are an essential part of the marine ecosystem, and it is crucial to respect their habitat.
 Avoid feeding or harassing sharks, as this can alter their behavior and make them more likely to approach humans.
 Support conservation efforts aimed at protecting shark populations and their environment.

 Respecting their space helps maintain a healthy balance in the ocean.
 Sharks play a critical role in regulating marine populations, and their presence is vital for the overall health of the ecosystem.
-By supporting responsible tourism and conservation initiatives, you can help ensure that these magnificent creatures continue to thrive.
+By supporting responsible tourism and conservation initiatives, you can help check that these magnificent creatures continue to thrive.

 -